-The Streaming Catalog allows customers to send new, updated catalog items (product, category, content, and so on) in real time to Rich Relevance.
+The Streaming Catalog allows customers to send new, updated catalog items (product, category, content, and so on) in real-time to Personalization Cloud.
 The streaming catalog determines what has changed and only those changes are sent out for updates.
 This means pricing and other time-sensitive information can be updated in seconds.
 The first consumer of the Streaming Catalog is FIND.
 All information will now be indexed in near real-time.

 The diagram below provides an overview and highlights of the key services of Streaming Catalog.
 The catalog items from the Streaming-ingest service are consumed by the streaming engine, which validates and transforms data as required.
 The streaming engine sends out only the deltas (changes) to the “out”, which is then replicated to the front-end data centers for Find to index.